If You're Reading This, You're Probably Over-Exfoliating

-If you grew up in the '90s like me, when you think of exfoliation, I bet your mind instantly goes to St. Ives Apricot Scrub.
-That iconic orange container that held a permanent spot in the corner of all of our bathtubs.
+If you grew up in the '90s like I did, when you think of exfoliation, I bet your mind instantly goes to St. Ives Apricot Scrub.
+That iconic orange tube held a permanent spot in the corner of all of our bathtubs.

-Even if it wasn’t your first foray into skincare, it was most likely the launching pad for an obsession with getting your skin down to its smoothest, most sanded-down self.
-And while today there are a lot more options, our fixation with face scrubs hasn’t changed: In the $1.8-billion Canadian skincare market, sales of exfoliators are second only to masks, and they are widely considered the best defence against radiance enemy number one: dead skin cells.
+Even if it wasn’t your first foray into skin care, it was most likely the launchpad for an obsession with getting your skin down to its smoothest, most sanded-down self.
+And while today there are a lot more options, our fixation with face scrubs hasn’t changed: In the $1.8-billion Canadian skin-care market, sales of exfoliators are second only to masks, and they're widely considered the best defense against radiance enemy number one: dead skin cells.

 Advertisement